likesundayl/mxserver/README.md

 # MXBoard

-MXBoard is the training/testing visualization user interface for [MXNet](https://github.com/apache/incubator-mxnet).
+MXBoard is the training/testing visualization user interface for [MXNet](https://github.com/apache/incubator-mxnet) (currently based `mxnet-0.11.0`).
 And it is designed to support `image classification` and `object detection` training/test task now.
-After I finish the basic parts, I will consider to make it possible to support other deep learning task.
+After I finish the basic parts, I will consider to make it possible to support other deep learning tasks.

 ## 1. How to Use